What Is A Hostel? [Traveler’s Guide, FAQ]

 What Is A Hostel?

-Making travel memories doesn’t have to be expensive.
+Traveling doesn’t have to be expensive.

 In this guide, I’ll break down everything a traveler should know about hostels.

-We’ll cover the history of travel accommodation and hostels, what hostels are and how they work, what they’re like inside, five reasons every traveler should experience a hostel (at least once), ten types of hostels, the type of traveler that typically stays in hostels, and 10 common questions about hostel accommodation.
+We’ll cover the history of travel accommodation and hostels, what hostels are and how they work, what they’re like inside, five reasons every traveler should experience a hostel (at least once), the ten types of hostels, the type of traveler that typically stays in hostels, and 10 common questions about hostel accommodation.

 what-is-a-hostel-thumbnail.jpg